govindak-umd/FoodBarcodeScanner/README.md

 - Logs user input and outputs
 - Can change barcode upon request
 - Auto search and retrieve when 'enter' is hit on the text box

-## Feature Requests (future TODO)

-- asyncio
-  - Retrieve food data in parallel as the user starts typing on the text box
-  - in the future, always search for healthier alternatives along with originally requested products health information
-- Product History
+- Product History feature
   - show history of products that were searched
   - configurable in a larger yml file on how many past searches
-  - search for all previous products and have the data stored and ready to go
   - user can click on a past search and see the nutritional information
   - clear search history, add a new button for this
+-
+## Feature Requests (future TODO)

+- asyncio
+  - in the future, always search for healthier alternatives along with originally requested products health information

 - workflows
   - pylint check
   - black check
   - isort check
   - auto merge workflow

 Machine Learning aspect of the project
 - Suggest healthier alternatives
   - Machine learning
   - all food database info
   - rank food based on health

+## DONE

 ### Setup